nicholaspatten/SVGit4Me-local-only/memory-bank/progress.md

 ## Current Status
 - Core functionality is stable and usable.
 - UI and backend are in sync for settings and presets.
-- Documentation (Memory Bank) is being established and maintained.
+- Accessibility and user guidance have improved with tooltips, pan/zoom, and compact design.
-- Accessibility and user guidance have improved with tooltips and compact design.
+- Documentation (Memory Bank) is current and reflects the latest implementation.

 ## Known Issues
 - Some edge cases may not be fully handled (e.g., unusual image formats, backend failures).